Jim Jordan: Donald Trump

 In December 2020, Jordan was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
-House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion".
-She reprimanded Jordan and the other House members who supported the lawsuit: "The 126 Republican Members that signed onto this lawsuit brought dishonor to the House.
-Instead of upholding their oath to support and defend the Constitution, they chose to subvert the Constitution and undermine public trust in our sacred democratic institutions."
-New Jersey Representative Bill Pascrell, citing section three of the 14th Amendment, called for Pelosi to not seat Jordan and the other Republicans who signed the brief supporting the suit, arguing that "the text of the 14th Amendment expressly forbids Members of Congress from engaging in rebellion against the United States.
-Trying to overturn a democratic election and install a dictator seems like a pretty clear example of that."
+House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion" and an attempt to "subvert the Constitution and undermine public trust in our sacred democratic institutions."
+New Jersey Representative Bill Pascrell, citing section three of the 14th Amendment, called for Pelosi to not seat Jordan and other amicus brief signers, arguing that they had tried to "overturn a democratic election and install a dictator", while "the 14th Amendment expressly forbids Members of Congress from engaging in rebellion against the United States".

+When the Supreme Court in October 2020 permitted counting Pennsylvania mail-in ballots collected three days after the 2020 election, Jordan declared: "Democrats are trying to steal the election, after the election."
+In December 2020, Jordan said: "I don't know how you can ever convince me that President Trump didn't actually win this" 2020 election.
+On January 5, 2021, Jordan alleged: "There was fraud on top of the unconstitutional way they ran the election [with pandemic voting laws] … they added fraud on top of it … And that's why President Trump wasn't elected president".
+On January 12, 2021, Jordan claimed: "I've never said that this election was stolen".

 On January 6–7, 2021, Jordan cast a vote to prevent the certification of the Electoral College in at least one state.
 He was one of the 139 representatives who voted to overturn the results of the 2020 presidential election in Congress on January 7, 2021, the day after the storming of the Capitol.
 At a later virtual committee meeting, Jordan said the storming of the Capitol "was as wrong as wrong can be".

 On January 11, 2021, Trump awarded Jordan the Presidential Medal of Freedom in a closed-door ceremony.

 Cassidy Hutchinson, a former aide to Trump chief of staff Mark Meadows, testified before the House Select Committee on the January 6 Attack that Jordan had talked to the White House about presidential pardons for Republican members of Congress who participated in attempts to overturn the 2020 United States presidential election.